kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Over the next few weeks, I see fake accounts fly-by online with names like *dubious government official*, and similar.
 - They know.

-## Fatima 20-26th October
+## Fátima 20-26th October

-- I arrive in Fatima on the evening of the 20th and stay at the Mercure.
+- I arrive in Fátima on the evening of the 20th and stay at the Mercure.
 - Even though I have blocked my iPhone camera from hackers, I see photos of fake accounts of items in my hotel room.
 - I realize that only the camera facing me is blocked, not the one looking out.
-- The week I'm in Fatima the online stalking is fever-pitched and relentless.
+- The week I'm in Fátima the online stalking is fever-pitched and relentless.
 - I remain high and in retrospect I'm sure I was being topped-up with something I had brought with me from my home in Dénia.

 ### The router malfunctions